 Evaluate the Total Cost of Splinting.

-It is tempting to look at the cost of a plastic splint and compare that to the cost of a SIRIS™ Splint.
-But unlike other splints, SIRIS™ Splints are long lasting.
+It is tempting to look at the cost of a plastic splint and compare that to the cost of a SilverRing™ Splint.
+But unlike other splints, SilverRing™ Splints are long-lasting.
 Over time this means financial savings for the patient and time saving for the therapist.
 One patient writes, “after wearing plastic splints for many years and finding that they only lasted a month, I’m surprised and pleased that this silver splint has lasted three-and-a-half years.”
 We will only add that it probably will be years longer before her splint requires any further attention.

 Take Care of Your Own Hands.

 Occupational and physical therapists often use their own hands intensively in their work.
-Activities such as deep tissue massage, joint mobilization, and cutting splinting materials can lead to fatigue, pain, and overstretched ligaments.
-Whether you choose to use our splints to correct an existing deformity or to prevent one, we offer you a 20% discount on any order for your own use.
-After all, there is absolutely no better way for you to experience the value of SIRIS™ Splints.
+Activities such as joint mobilization, and cutting splinting materials can lead to fatigue, pain, and overstretched ligaments.
+Whether you choose to use our splints to correct an existing deformity or to prevent one, we offer you a 20% discount to OT’s, COTA, PT’s & PTA’s on any order for their own use.
+After all, there is absolutely no better way for you to experience the value of SilverRing™ Splints.

 Remember that we are always here to assist you.
 Feel free to send photographs to help us understand the needs of your patient.
-An experienced occupational therapist will review the materials submitted and provide advice on splint choices and measuring instructions specific to your unique situation.
+An experienced staff member will review the materials submitted and provide advice on splint choices and measuring instructions specific to your unique situation.